sourabgowda/LoyaltyApp/README.md

 ## ✨ Features

 - **Customer Loyalty Program:** Customers earn points based on the amount spent and can redeem them for discounts.
-- **Secure User Authentication:** Users register and log in using their phone number, verified via a one-time password (OTP).
+- **Secure User Authentication:** Users register and log in using their email and password.
+Email verification is required to activate the account.
 - **Role-Based Access Control:** The system supports three distinct roles with specific permissions:
   - **Customer:** Can view their points and transaction history.
   - **Manager:** Can credit and redeem points for customers at their assigned bunk.